gumstix/snappy/README.md

  * Building the Snappy OEM package yields errors such as "(MANUAL REVIEW) type 'oem' not allowed".
 This is expected for OEM packages.
    The package will still be generated.
- * BeagleBoard seems to get stuck booting the kernel (at least, on a Beagle-XM rev C.)

 Currently, this is a *yay-it-boots* kinda thing; there is no customization of the filesystem, validation that all the hardware works, or any kernel config